Zeroconf / Bonjour

 - It makes able to connect the robot to your computer directly with an Ethernet wire without using a router, and without a DHCP server.

-Zeroconf is not mandatory on your computer to use Poppy robots, it is strongly recommended, and the documentation will assume it is installed.
+Zeroconf is not mandatory on your computer to use Poppy robots, but it is strongly recommended, and the documentation will assume it is installed.
 Otherwise replace all poppy.local occurrences by the IP address of the robot given by your router.

 You have to install Bonjour print services for Windows (yes, it is an Apple software).